Graph-ICS/Graph-ICS/readme.md

 <center>
 	<img src="doc/getResultExample.PNG" />
 </center>
 The user creates the node "Image" and selects a image file from his file system by clicking on the file symbol.
 To add the Black-White-Filter he creates the related node and connects the two nodes by drawing an edge between them.
 The output of the Black-White node is now the editet picture.
-This can be repaeted as often as required. the output of the last filer (CVMedian) is the image which was loaded from the user with two filter operations.
+This can be repeated as often as required. the output of the last filer (CVMedian) is the image which was loaded from the user with two filter operations.

 ## Installation